Is Coffee Acidic?

 -

-Filter / Pour-over – highlights acidity, especially with light roasts.
+Filter coffee / Pour-over – highlights acidity, especially with lighter roasts.

 -